monsoonmaelstrom/book2/book2.md

 I nod.
 “It doesn’t seem like there’s much reason not to.
 He knows we’re both here and if he wants to find us, it’s not going to matter where we’re hiding,” I comment softly.
 “He’ll find a way in.”
 I say thinking of the Ginnelstreet flat I so recently turned into ashes.
 “Plus, I miss your flat.”

 “That’s how I see it too.
-It’s just a matter of time.”
+It’s simply a matter of time.”

 “Unless we can do something about him,” I say with a sigh.
 “I told Commander Selby he should have assassinated Iverson, rather than removing him from his position.”

 “What was his response to that?”
 Davy asks curiously.

-“Something like, ‘we can’t just go around assassinating polity leaders,’’ I say, imitating his tone.
+“Something like, ‘we can’t go around assassinating polity leaders,’’ I say, imitating his tone.

 “And what did you say?”